 Being Monte Carlo models, merger trees also allow for additional physics to be included within individual halos.
 In our case, we allow that the axion stars are removed from halos after they cross criticality, which circumvents a possible double counting in our calculation of the soliton merger rate from the halo merger rate using EPS.
 For example, when computing the integral Eq.~\eqref{eq:formation_rate_major}, we consider only the cases with progenitor halo masses smaller than $M_{\rm h,crit}(z)$ [see Eqs.~\eqref{eq:mass_upper_upper} and~\eqref{eq:mass_lower_upper}].
 However, $M_{\rm h,crit}(z)$ decreases with increasing redshift (increases with time), so there might be cases where the progenitor halo mass is above the critical value at an earlier time.
 Those cases should not be included in the integral Eq.~\eqref{eq:formation_rate_major}.

-Figure~\ref{fig:merger_tree} shows an example of merger tree.
+Figure~\ref{fig:merger_tree} shows the schematic diagram of a merger tree.
 Two halos, $M_1$ and $M_2$, below $M_{\rm h,crit}$ merge and form a larger halo $M_3 = M_1 + M_2 + \Delta M_{\rm acc}$ whose mass is larger than $M_{\rm h,crit}$.
 Here $\Delta M_{\rm acc}$ is the mass accreted from sub-resolution halos and the mass smoothly accreted from the environment (see Refs.~\cite{Benson:2012su,Du:2016zcv} for more details).
 After the merger, we assume the central axion star in $M_3$ completely decays and remove it from the halo.
-We do not consider the re-formation of axion star after the first explosion through gravitational relaxation since this process is slow~\cite{Levkov:2018kau,Chen:2020cef} compared to mergers, but we do allow the halo to accrete a new axion star at a later time through major merger in some of the models we consider below.
+In reality, when two halos merge, it will take some time for their central axion stars to merge and form a new axion star, which may lead to delayed axion decays.
+The timescale for the merging process is discussed in Appendix~\ref{appendix:time_scale}.
+We leave more detailed study of such a delay effect to further work.
+We also do not consider the reformation of axion star after the first explosion through gravitational relaxation since this process is slow~\cite{Levkov:2018kau,Chen:2020cef} compared to mergers, but we do allow the halo to accrete a new axion star at a later time through major merger in some of the models we consider below.
 This essentially changes the core-halo mass relation above the critical halo mass.

 We use the semi-analytic code \textsc{Galacticus}~\cite{Benson_2012} to generate realizations of merger trees.
-More details about the merger tree set-up can be found in Appendix~\ref{appendix:merger_tree}.
+More details about the merger tree setup can be found in Appendix~\ref{appendix:merger_tree}.
 To cross-check with the calculations in the previous subsection, we first look at a fixed core-halo mass relation without any scatter.
-As mentioned previously, the core-halo mass relation is changed due to the decay of super-critical axion stars.
+As mentioned previously, the core-halo mass relation is changed due to the decay of supercritical axion stars.
 So the core-halo mass relation is not applied to those halos that were ever above the critical halo mass in the past.
 We make a naive assumption that their core masses remain $0$ since the first explosion and leave the study of other details such as the formation of a new core through dynamical relaxation to future work.
 The results of this calculation are shown in Fig.~\ref{fig:dfdzfigures}.
 We see good agreement between the analytic EPS model and the merger tree.
-This indicates that the calibration of the halo formation and destruction rates was performed correctly, and that there was no double counting of solitons caused by their non-removal after explosion in the EPS result.
+This indicates that the calibration of the halo formation and destruction rates was performed correctly, and that there was no double counting of solitons caused by their nonremoval after explosion in the EPS result.